-An international team led by QBI neuroscientists may have found a way to silence the gene that feeds such fears.
+Neuroscientists from the Queensland Brain Institute (QBI) at UQ, may have found a way to silence the gene that feeds fear.

 Dr Bredy said they had discovered a novel mechanism of gene regulation associated with fear extinction, an inhibitory learning process thought to be critical for controlling fear when the response was no longer required.

-“Rather than being static, the way genes function is incredibly dynamic and can be altered by our daily life experiences, with emotionally relevant events having a pronounced impact,” he said.
+“Rather than being static, the way genes function is incredibly dynamic and can be altered by our daily life experiences, with emotionally relevant events having a pronounced impact,” Dr Bredy said.

-He explained that by understanding the fundamental relationship between the accumulation of a recently discovered DNA modification, 5-hydroxymethycytosine (5-hmC), and chromatin states that are involved in this important form of learning, future targets for therapeutic intervention in fear-related anxiety disorders could be developed.
+He said that by understanding the fundamental relationship between the way in which DNA functions without a change in the underlying sequence, future targets for therapeutic intervention in fear-related anxiety disorders could be developed.

-“This may be achieved through the selective enhancement of memory for fear extinction by targeting genes that are subject to this novel mode of epigenetic regulation.”
+“This may be achieved through the selective enhancement of memory for fear extinction by targeting genes that are subject to this novel mode of epigenetic regulation,” he said.

 The collaborative research is being done by a team from QBI, the University of California, Irvine, and Harvard University.

-The study was published in the Proceedings of the National Academy of Sciences of the United States of America.
+The study was published this month in the Proceedings of the National Academy of Sciences of the United States of America.

 Dr Tim Bredy's team at QBI have discovered that DNA plays a part in fear-related memories.